Walking with the Weather

 Rainbows

-Rainbows are a frequent occurrence on Lundy, especially when looking to the East with the light behind you.
-It’s a joyous sight when rays of light from the Sun hit the water droplets and create this beautiful natural phenomenon.
-The island of Lundy offers an ideal environment for such stunning displays, as the combination of sunlight and water droplets frequently leads to the formation of rainbows.
-Its times like this that you feel connected to the natural world and eespecially if i am taking one of my regular dips in the Landing Bay.
+Rainbows are a common occurrence on Lundy, especially when looking to the East with the light behind you.
+It’s a joyous sight.
+Sunlight rays hit the water droplets.
+They create this beautiful natural phenomenon.
+The island of Lundy offers an ideal environment for such stunning displays.
+The combination of sunlight and water droplets often leads to rainbows.
+In times like this, you feel connected to the natural world.
+This feeling is especially strong when I am taking one of my regular dips in the Landing Bay.

 Rainbow Arc Landing Bay